Updated on: 11/22/2019

 Hiring an expert witness is typically done by your personal injury attorney.
 Finding the right expert witnesses with knowledge of the subject is crucial.

 Your attorney is trying to determine exactly what happened that led to your injuries.
 While it may seem obvious to you, an experienced attorney will have the right strategy and the means to hire experts that will paint a complete picture of the accident scene.
 This could involve finding professionals from around the world – from engineers to enthusiasts – that have knowledge of bicycles.

-Call the Washington State bicycle accident lawyers at the Davis Law Group, P.S., at (206) 727-4000 for a free case evaluation.
+Call the Washington personal injury lawyers at the Davis Law Group, P.S., at (206) 727-4000 for a free case evaluation.
 Attorney Chris Davis has over 20 years of experience handling bicycle accident cases.
 Many victims never get the settlement they deserve because they are unsure if they have a claim.
 Don’t hesitate — contact Davis Law Group today.